Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Feature_Tutorials/02-using-multiple-cu/README.md

 ### Improve the Host Code for Concurrent Kernel Enqueuing

-1. Change the `src/host/host.cpp` host file in line 75.
-    This declares the command queue as an _out-of-order_ command queue.
+1. Edit the `src/host/host.cpp` host file to change line 75.
+You will change this line to declare the command queue as an _out-of-order_ command queue.

    Code before the change:
    ```
    mQueue   = clCreateCommandQueue(Context, Device, CL_QUEUE_PROFILING_ENABLE, &mErr);
    ```

    Code after the change:
    ```
    mQueue   = clCreateCommandQueue(Context, Device, CL_QUEUE_PROFILING_ENABLE | CL_QUEUE_OUT_OF_ORDER_EXEC_MODE_ENABLE, &mErr);
    ```